GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Data

 \subsection{Wavelength range extension and \texorpdfstring{$\boldsymbol{H\beta}$}{Hb} recovery}

-The nominal wavelength range of NIRSpec G395M reaches $\lambda=5.27~\mu \rm m$.
-However, wavelengths $\lambda \lesssim 5.5~\mu \rm m$ are still recorded on the detector, and can thus be recovered, which is particularly useful for the brightest emission lines at high redshifts.
-This possibility of extending the recovered wavelength coverage beyond the nominal range has been demonstrated by several recent studies (\citealt{deugenio+25a_blackthunder_strikes_twice,torralba+25_warm} using high-resolution data; \citealt{parlanti+extension,valentino+25} using medium-resolution data).
-In this work, we aim to measure H$\beta$, with a method similar to \citet{deugenio+25a_blackthunder_strikes_twice}, but focusing on the red end of the G395M grating.
+The nominal wavelength range of NIRSpec G395M grating reaches $\lambda=5.27~\mu \rm m$.
+However, wavelengths $\lambda \lesssim 5.5~\mu \rm m$ are still recorded on the detector, and can therefore be recovered, which is particularly useful for the brightest emission lines at high redshifts.
+The possibility of extending the recovered wavelength coverage beyond the nominal range has been demonstrated by several recent studies (\citealt{deugenio+25a_blackthunder_strikes_twice,torralba+25_warm+u} using high-resolution data; \citealt{parlanti+extension,valentino+25} using medium-resolution data).
+In this work, we aim to measure H$\beta$, with a method similar to that implemented in \citet{deugenio+25a_blackthunder_strikes_twice}, but focusing on the red end of the G395M grating.

-At $z\sim10.17$, H$\beta$ emission lies at $\lambda_{\rm obs}\approx5.43 \ \rm \mu m$, outside the nominal wavelength range covered by G395M / F290LP disperser/filter setup.
+At $z\sim10.17$, H$\beta$ emission lies at $\lambda_{\rm obs}\approx5.43 \ \rm \mu m$, outside the nominal wavelength range covered by the G395M/F290LP disperser/filter setup.
 The line is well detected because the F290LP filter does not suppress longer wavelengths and the transmission of the grating does not drop sharply beyond $\lambda_{\rm obs}>5.27 \ \rm \mu m$ \citep{deugenio+25a_blackthunder_strikes_twice}.
-On the other hand, the $\left[\rm O \ \textsc{iii}\right]\lambda\lambda4959,5007$ doublet lines would fall at observed wavelengths of $\approx 5.54 \, \rm \mu m$ and $\approx 5.59 \ \rm \mu m$ respectively.
+On the other hand, the $\left[\rm O \ \textsc{iii}\right]\lambda\lambda4959,5007$ doublet lines would fall at observed wavelengths of $\approx 5.54 \, \rm \mu m$ and $\approx 5.59 \ \rm \mu m$, respectively.
 At these wavelengths, the detector efficiency decreases, suppressing the $\left[\rm O \ \textsc{iii}\right]\lambda\lambda4959,5007$ emission, which is therefore not detected.
 We extract the spectra by extrapolating the flat-field curves and the wavelength calibration solution beyond the nominal range.
-There are only 89 spectral pixels (in the case of our medium-resolution grating) between H$\beta$ observed wavelength and the red end of the nominal spectral range.
+There are only 89 spectral pixels (in the case of our medium-resolution grating) between the observed wavelength of H$\beta$ and the red end of the nominal spectral range of G395M.
 As a result of the well characterised behaviour of the grating, the error on the wavelength solution is small.